 The at the time of William Walker’s arrival, JuanRafael Mora, brought together a makeshift army of peasants to fight the much more heavily armed enemy.
 Walker and his army invaded the at the now Santa Rosa and the Costa Rican army expelled and followed them into Rivas, .

 It is here that the enemy made their mistake; Walker and his army took protection in a wooden fort.
 The young Juan Santamaria bravely volunteered to burn down the fort.

 This act alone turned the young Juan Santamaria into a national hero who is still celebrated annually and even remembered through the name of Alajuela‘s airport: San Juan Santamaria International Airport.

 and the Road to Democracy

-These events were followed by an era of peace and prosperity until 1917, when General Federico Tinoco Granados ruled as a military dictator for two.
-Later in 1948, Jose started a civil war in which 2000 died; the war only lasted 44 days and was the bloodiest event ever to take place in Costa Rica.
+These events were followed by an era of peace and prosperity until 1917, when fro two years General Federico Tinoco Granados had power as a military dictator.
+Later in 1948, Josestarted a civil war in which 2000 died; the war only lasted 44 days and was the bloodiest event ever to take place in Costa Rica.
 The victorious junta, however, resulted in a constitution that gave way to free elections with and the total abolition of the army. became a hero when Costa Rica disbanded its army in 1949.
 Since that day, Costa Rica has been investing in education, natural heritage and developing strategies for supporting